A Multilevel Monte Carlo Estimator for Matrix Multiplication: Introduction

-In Section \ref{sec:inner} below we discuss first the simpler case of calculating `on the fly' the expectation of the inner product of extremely large random vectors.
+In Section \ref{sec:inner} below we begin by discussing the simpler case of calculating `on the fly' the expectation of the inner product between large random vectors.
 We first consider the B{ ASIC}M{ ATRIX}M{ ULTIPLICATION} algorithm with uniform probability and proceed to review the main results for the inner product from \cite{Eriksson11}.
-We then introduce the \emph{base number} $M\in \mathbb{N}$ and the \emph{level size} $L\in\mathbb{N}$ based on which the MLMC estimator (c.f. \eqref{eqn:hatYl} and \eqref{eqn:hatY}) is constructed via inner product approximations with index sample sizes $M^0,M^1,\ldots,M^L$.
-In this context, the approximation on the `finest grid' corresponds to the inner product realization on $M^L$ indices.
+We then introduce the important quantities \emph{base number} $M\in \mathbb{N}$ and \emph{level size} $L\in\mathbb{N}$ based on which the MLMC estimator (c.f. \eqref{eqn:hatYl} and \eqref{eqn:hatY}) is constructed via inner product approximations with index sample sizes $M^0,M^1,\ldots,M^L$.
+In this context, the approximation on the `finest grid' corresponds to the inner product realization with $M^L$ samples.
+Here we note the distinction between samples and indices, in that since we are sampling with replacement, taking $M^L>n$ samples does not imply sampling all $n$ indices.
 Given that the variance of the approximated inner product is proportional to $M^{-l}$ for $l\in \{1,\ldots,L\}$ (c.f.
 Theorems \ref{thm:minvar} and Theorem \ref{thm:eqvar}), the complexity of the proposed MLMC estimator for a functional of the inner product conditioned on certain features of the underlying approximation can be treated similarly as the case $\beta=1$ of Theorem 3.1 in \cite{Giles08}.
 This result is revisited in Theorem \ref{thm:eqvar} where a comparison with standard MC is attempted.
-Corollary \ref{cor:comp} discussed the computational complexity of our MLMC estimator using Theorem \ref{thm:eqvar}.
-At the end of Section \ref{sec:inner}, we comment on the optimal choice for base number $M$ in a similar fashion to \cite{Giles08}, and present Algorithm \ref{alg:MLMCinner} that implements a MLMC algorithm for the inner product.
+Corollary \ref{cor:comp} discusses the computational complexity of our MLMC estimator using Theorem \ref{thm:eqvar}.
+At the end of Section \ref{sec:inner}, we comment on the optimal choice of base number $M$ following the reasoning in \cite{Giles08}.